sebhoerl/drtviz/README.md

 java -jar drtviz-*.jar --network-path output_network.xml.gz --events-path output_events.xml.gz
 ```

 Replace `output_network.xml.gz` and `output_events.xml.gz` with the paths to your generated DRT MATSim output.
 Once you start the JAR the visualiser starts to process.
-Note that you can already watch the visualisation while loading (only up to the point the data has been processed).
+Note that you can already watch the visualisation while loading (only up to the point the data has been processed; *remark: actually, only works theoretically because of concurrent access for the time being*).
 To do so, open your browser and go to

 `http://localhost:9000`